doubleII/Test/Angular/Checklists/0001-creating-angular-app.md

    ```bash
    ng new <app-name> --skip-git --skip-tests --strict --style scss --routing
    ```
+The flag `--strict` enalbes some additional type checking and safety features into tsjson.config file.

 2. Change directory into your new workspace: `cd <app-name>`